-LEGOLAND, just outside of San Diego in Carlsbad, Calif., features its annual Halloween-themed fun throughout October weekends.
-Besides "Brick-or-Treating" in costume, kids will enjoy a costume contest, BOO Crew entertainment, Saturday night fireworks, and dance parties.
+LEGOLAND, just outside of San Diego, in Carlsbad, Calif., features its annual Halloween-themed fun throughout October weekends.
+Besides "Brick-or-Treating" in costume, kids will enjoy a costume contest, BOO Crew entertainment, Saturday night fireworks and dance parties.
 Tickets are available for full-day or evening-only admission, and include the park's regular attractions.
-The new LEGOLAND Florida will also be offering its first-ever Brick-or-Treat this October, as well, with LEGO pumpkin builds, Monster Fighters Scavenger Hunts and its own costume contests, dance parties and treating trails.
+The new LEGOLAND Florida will also be offering its second annual Brick-or-Treat this October, with LEGO pumpkin builds, Monster Fighters Scavenger Hunts and its own costume contests, dance parties and treating trails.
 For more information, visit the Web sites, LEGOLAND California Resort and LEGOLAND Florida Resort.

-The Children's Museum of Indianapolis has been running its themed haunted house for nearly 50 years, this year providing families with a tour of Winny the Witch's whimsical factory.
+The Children's Museum of Indianapolis relives its past this October, as it celebrates its 50th year running!
+Guests are taken back in time and, with their Ghoulish Guide Dr. Timestein, explores 50 years of petrifying pop culture.
 The haunted house is available for both "friendly" and "frightening" hours, with the friendly hours providing a Lights-On schedule.
-Kids can also enjoy a Friendly Feast with the Witches: Breakfast, lunch or dinner "boo-ffets" with friendly witches and Halloween entertainment, as well as other exciting fall break activities like the Black Hat Bash and Bat Encounters.
-Events begin October 11 through Halloween, with feasts happening on varying dates.
+Kids can also enjoy a Friendly Feast with the Witches: Breakfast, lunch or dinner "boo-ffets" with friendly witches and Halloween entertainment, as well as other exciting fall break activities, like the Black Hat Bash and Bat Encounters.
+Events begin Oct.
+10 through Halloween, with feasts happening on varying dates.
 For more information, visit their Web site, Children's Museum of Indianapolis.

 Great Wolf Lodges across the country are popular for families due to its indoor water parks, but every fall they become even more fun.
-Kids can enjoy night costume parades, trick-or-treating, "Spooktacular Story Time," seasonal crafts and pumpkin painting and a Monster Bash Dance Party on weekends filled with games and prizes.
+Kids can enjoy nightly costume parades, trick or treating, "Spooktacular Story Time," seasonal crafts and pumpkin painting, and a Monster Bash Dance Party on weekends that's filled with games and prizes.
 Great Wolf can be found in popular destinations like the Wisconsin Dells, the Poconos, and Sandusky, Ohio.
 For more information, visit their Web site, Great Wolf Lodge.

 Zoos across the country, including Washington, D.C., New York, San Antonio and Atlanta, offer special Halloween-themed events that appeal to younger kids.
-Atlanta's popular four-day Boo at the Zoo features a costume contest for all ages, a hay maze, character meet and greets in Zoo Boo Town.
-In Washington, kids can trick-or-treat and enjoy animal encounters during its three-day event.
+Atlanta's popular, four-day Boo at the Zoo features a costume contest for all ages, a hay maze and character meet-and-greets in Zoo Boo Town.
+In Washington, kids can trick or treat and enjoy animal encounters during its three-day event.
 For more information, visit the Web sites, Smithsonian National Zoological Park and Zoo Atlanta.

 HalloWeekends at Cedar Point, Ohio

 One of the Midwest's best amusement parks turns into a haunting place to visit over fall weekends.
-HalloWeekends, which can be quite scary for those under 13 at night, is also family-friendly during the day.
-Kids can explore the Magical House on Boo Hill, visit Planet Spooky, and catch a Halloween-themed parade, all included in the regular admission price, along with rides and attractions.
-HalloWeekend festivities take place Fridays through Sundays, September 14 through October 28.
-For more information, visit their Web site, Cedar Point.
+HalloWeekends, which can be quite scary at night for those under 13, is also family-friendly during the day.
+Kids can explore the Magical House on Boo Hill, visit Planet Spooky and catch a Halloween-themed parade, all included in the regular admission price, along with rides and attractions.
+HalloWeekend festivities take place Fridays through Sundays, Sept.
+13 through Oct.
+27. For more information, visit their Web site, Cedar Point.

-Six Flags locations nationwide also turn its amusement parks into a haunted Halloween attraction during its fall Fright Fest, open weekends from September 22 through October 28.
-Again, the park's after dark activities may be too frightening for little ones, but it provides "Thrills by Day" and "Frights by Night" with not-so-scary Halloween-themed shows offered before 6 p.m.
-You'll find the fest taking place at Six Flags Great Adventure in New Jersey, Six Flags America outside Washington, D.C., and Six Flags New England in Massachusetts, as well as other locations across the country.
-For more information%2C visit their Web site, Six Flags Great Adventure.
+Six Flags locations nationwide also turn its amusement parks into a haunted Halloween attraction during its fall Fright Fest, open weekends from Sept.
+13 through Oct.
+27. Again, the park's after dark activities may be too frightening for little ones, but it provides "Thrills by Day" and "Frights by Night" with not-so-scary Halloween-themed shows, offered before 6 p.m.
+You'll find the fest taking place at Six Flags Great Adventure in New Jersey, Six Flags America outside Washington, D.C. and Six Flags New England in Massachusetts, as well as other locations across the country.
+For more information, visit their Web site, Six Flags Great Adventure.

 The Count's Halloween Spooktacular, Pennsylvania

 Just outside of Philadelphia is the kid-friendly Sesame Place, an amusement park for the younger crowd featuring Sesame Street characters.
-On weekends Saturday, September 29 through October 28, the park is transformed into a less-than-frightening Halloween attraction.
-Kids in costume can enjoy the new "Ernie's Rubber Duckie Costume Party" disco, the Neighborhood Street Party Halloween Parade, hayrides with Sesame Street characters, trick-or-treating across the park, and Halloween-themed shows.
+On weekends Saturday, Sept.
+28 through Oct.
+27, the park is transformed into a less-than-frightening Halloween attraction.
+Kids in costume can enjoy the new "Ernie's Rubber Duckie Costume Party" disco, the Neighborhood Street Party Halloween Parade, hayrides with Sesame Street characters, trick or treating across the park, and Halloween-themed shows.
 For more information, visit their Web site, Sesame Place.

-For more haunted fun for older kids, check out 10 Best Haunted Houses for Families Who Love a Good Fright.
+10 Best Haunted Houses for Families Who Love a Good Fright